Sign up to our mailing list to discover the future of beauty and wellness.

 In addition to banishing anxiety, goji berries are also said to improve vision, improve focus and productivity and increase longevity.
 Furthermore, due to their high vitamin C content, regular consumption of goji berries can enhance the appearance of skin and protect against premature ageing.

 The adrenal glands are responsible for producing both cortisol and adrenaline (what we commonly refer to as the ‘fight or flight’ response).
 When stress is ongoing and unabating, it can leave the adrenal gland exhausted by having to constantly produce these hormones.
-Licorice root can be eaten or taken in supplement form, and can work to provide the adrenal glands with some relief from incessant hormone production; licorice root extract effectively takes over the reins and stimulates the adrenal gland to produce cortisol and adrenaline in perfect harmony, therefore promoting an optimal level of cortisol and adrenaline in the blood.
+Liquorice root can be eaten or taken in supplement form, and can work to provide the adrenal glands with some relief from incessant hormone production; liquorice root extract effectively takes over the reins and stimulates the adrenal gland to produce cortisol and adrenaline in perfect harmony, therefore promoting an optimal level of cortisol and adrenaline in the blood.

 The result of this herbal ‘take-over’ is that your body and mind feel less stressed out, less overworked, and more calm and balanced.
-The physiological effects of taking licorice root will have a knock-on effect on your mood, making you feel less stressed and anxious.
+The physiological effects of taking liquorice root will have a knock-on effect on your mood, making you feel less stressed and anxious.

 When someone says ‘inflammation’, turmeric is one of the first remedies that comes to mind.
 Stress, anxiety and inflammation all go hand-in-hand.
 Inflammation can cause stress and anxiety and, on the flip side, prolonged periods of anxiety and stress can lead to inflammation.

 Curcumin - the active compound in turmeric - has been shown to pack a powerful punch in the fight against stress and inflammation.
 The issue with the curcumin in turmeric, however, is that it is not readily absorbed by the body.
-In fact, studies suggest that as much as 95% of the curcumin in turmeric passes through the body unmetabolized.
+In fact, studies suggest that as much as 95% of the curcumin in turmeric passes through the body unmetabolised.

 Whether the source of your stress is physical, chemical or emotional, holy basil could help you to banish it.
 Holy basil, or Tulsi in Hindu language, meaning ‘the incomparable one’, was reported by the Journal of Ayurveda and Integrative Medicine to have antidepressant qualities comparable to prescription antidepressant drugs.